 Our whole school systems and structures lend themselves to the active promotion of British Values, heavily.
 For example, all children take part in a democratic school council election process and elected children run a successful school and learning council.

-Democracy ~ The children get the opportunity to vote for our School Council and Learning Council, who provide an important voice for our children within the school community.
+Democracy ~ The children get the opportunity to vote for our Pupil Parliament, who provide an important voice for our children within the school community.
 Their representation is invaluable, whilst it contributes towards how school is run.
 We also have a parent committee, and offer parent surveys at parent evening.

 Rule of Law ~ We have a positive beahviour policy, where the children aim for gold.
 Within our school community, we all work together to ensure that all the children feel safe, happy and confident to follow the school rules.
 During election time, we also discuss the importance of the vote.